eth-hci-course/HCI-Optimization-Examples/readme.md

 - Open the folder in pycharm as project
 - It will prompt you to make a virtual pip environment
 - Choose python 3.8
-- Install required packages: numpy, scipy, gurobipy, matplotlib (make sure the virtual environment is active)
+- Install required packages: numpy, scipy, gurobipy, matplotlib (make sure the virtual environment is active)  via settings > python interpreter
+or:
     ```pip install numpy```
     ```pip install scipy```
     ```pip install -i https://pypi.gurobi.com gurobipy```
     ```pip install matplotlib```
-- via settings > python interpreter

 - it probably asks you to install juypter and run it
 - Right click on the file name you would like to run, you should see a Run ... command available.